 In comparison, the best performing earlier existing model CoMix~\cite{sahoo2021contrast}, which uses a temporal contrastive learning framework with background mixing, gives 6.4\% and 5.1\% gain for these two datasets, respectively.
-Note that all of these~\cite{chen2019temporal, choi2020shuffle, sahoo2021contrast, wu2022dynamic, xu2022source, chen2022multi, xu2022aligning, da2022dual, song2021spatio, munro2020multi, kim2021learning, yin2022mix, huang2022relative, yang2022interact, wei2022unsupervised} methods use the source data along with the target data during adaptation, whereas we use only target data in our approach and attain similar gains.
+Note that all of these methods use the source data along with the target data during adaptation, whereas we use only target data in our approach and attain similar gains.
+Although the source-free video domain adaptation approaches such as ATCoN~\cite{xu2022source} and MTRAN~\cite{huang2022relative} achieve better performance for HMDB $\xrightarrow{}$ UCF than our proposed approaches \method{} and \methodj{}, it is not consistent across all the datasets as shown in Table~\ref{tab:ucf-hmdb} and Table~\ref{tab:epic}.

 Similarly, our two-stream model \method{} achieves state-of-the-art performance on both UCF $\rightarrow$ HMDB and HMDB $\rightarrow$ UCF datasets in terms of top-1 accuracy with the values of \textbf{89.8\%} and \textbf{99.2\%}, respectively.
-This is a significant gain of \textbf{7.3\%} for UCF $\rightarrow$ HMDB and \textbf{7.8\%} for HMDB $\rightarrow$ UCF over the source-only model without using any source-domain data which is much higher than the other source-dependent adaptation models~\cite{chen2019temporal, choi2020shuffle, munro2020multi, song2021spatio, kim2021domain, sahoo2021contrast, xu2022source, yin2022mix, huang2022relative,da2022dual, chen2022multi, yang2022interact, wei2022unsupervised, xu2022aligning, wu2022dynamic}.
+This is a significant gain of \textbf{7.3\%} for UCF $\rightarrow$ HMDB and \textbf{7.8\%} for HMDB $\rightarrow$ UCF over the source-only model without using any source-domain data which is much higher than the other source-dependent adaptation models.
 Our improved method \methodj{} achieves a further gain of \textbf{11.1\%} for UCF $\rightarrow$ HMDB and \textbf{7.9\%}.
 This affirms the assertion that in source-free, unsupervised video domain adaptation, utilizing the low-loss samples from the target domain during the adaptation phase is justified.